turazashvili/Gmail-Auto-Sender/README.md

       pip install os
      ```

-4. Change the emails.csv file with Full Name and Emails list to whom you want to send.
+4. Change the emails.csv file with Full Name and Emails list to whom you want to send.</br>
   ![image](https://user-images.githubusercontent.com/74835523/174792730-2373d84c-33bd-49bb-ab9b-03600988ba14.png)

 5. <a href="https://support.google.com/mail/answer/185833?hl=en-GB">Create the APP password in your gmail account.</a>

-6. Insert your email and passowrd to lines 19 and 20
+6. Insert your email and password to lines 19 and 20

 7. Edit your SUBJECT and fulltext in file.py